iRig Mic Studio by IK Multimedia Review

 iRig Mic Studio vs Apogee MiC 96k

-The Apogee MiC offers a very similar unit with similar features.
+The Apogee MiC (link to price and full details on Amazon) offers a very similar unit with similar features.
 The main difference is that the Apogee MiC offers up to 96kHz compared to the iRig’s 48kHz.
 It’s not compatible with any Android devices and iOS devices aren’t compatible out of the box.
 The unit does cost quite a bit more.
 Whether you should choose the iRig Mic Studio or the Apogee MiC 96k depends mainly on what devices you use and your budget.

 It’s also worth mentioning that while the Apogee MiC does offer a higher sampling rate, that does mean recordings take up twice the storage space.
 So if you plan on using your smartphone for recordings, consider your device’s storage capacity.